DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 #### Path Patterns

-The captured screenshots are organized into subdirectories within the root directory.
-The default screenshot path patterns are used to define screenshots' relative path and name:
+The captured screenshots are organized into subdirectories within the base directory.
+The following path patterns are used to define screenshots' relative path and name:

 * `${DATE}_${TIME}\test-${TEST_INDEX}\${USERAGENT}\{$FILE_INDEX}.png` if the [quarantine mode](#-q---quarantine-mode) is disabled;
 * `${DATE}_${TIME}\test-${TEST_INDEX}\run-${QUARANTINE_ATTEMPT}\${USERAGENT}\{$FILE_INDEX}.png` if the [quarantine mode](#-q---quarantine-mode) is enabled.